fffonion/lua-resty-openssl/README.md

 Each Lua table returned by `new()` contains a cdata object `ctx`.
 User are not supposed to manully setting `ffi.gc` or calling corresponding destructor of the `ctx` struct (like `*_free` functions).

+BoringSSL removes some algorithms and not all functionalities below is supported by BoringSSL.
+Please consul its manual for differences between OpenSSL API.

 [Back to TOC](#table-of-contents)

 ## resty.openssl